-The quickest way to get information about inclement weather advisories is to sign-up for RAVE Text Alerts.
-Register your cell phone today.
+The quickest way to get information about inclement weather advisories is to sign up for RAVE Text Alerts.
+Register your mobile phone today.

 For example, the roads may be heavily covered where you live but dry on and around campus.
 You may feel very confident in your driving ability while others will be less sure about how to maneuver in ice or snow.
 You may be using public transportation and road conditions are not as important a consideration.

 Therefore, the University’s priority must be about whether or not campus walkways, roadways and parking lots can be cleared in time for classes to occur.

 It will be the University’s intention to remain open and operating whenever possible.
 Therefore, your default assumption should be that the regular class and activity schedule will be in effect.